denrolya/ab-testing-laravel/README.md

 After implementing the above system, create an A/B test (you can use a migration to start it) and demonstrate the usage of the system by changing some behaviour of the site (that is visible to the visitors) based on the A/B test variant.

-Disclaimer: BrokerChooser already has a more robust version of this A/B testing system implemented, we do not expect you to work for us before we hire you. :)

 # Solution
 I aimed for: